Why Support the CDR?

 These are only a few examples of the high-impact work of the CDR that YOUR support makes possible!

 Your gift to the CDR in any amount is greatly appreciated!
 Below are just a few examples of how donations of varying amounts can support of the work of the CDR.

 - $50 - A contribution at this level allows the Center to update its conflict library through purchase of current conflict books and manuals.

 - $100 – The Center facilitates a variety of conflict programs in public schools including talking circles for at-risk middle and high school students, as well as peer mediation and conflict coaching programs.
 A $100 donation supports a talking circle or peer mediation/conflict program for one semester.

 - $250 – A donation at this level would support student travel to regional and national conferences to learn about cutting-edge conflict research and to develop advanced conflict management skills.

-- $500 – Each year the Center takes University students on a study abroad trip to Ireland and Northern Ireland to learn how international conflict is addressed and the strategies used to bring about peace in conflicted societies.
-A donation at this level provides scholarships, allowing students who might not otherwise be able to participate in a Study Away program to do so.
+- $500 – Each year the Center takes University students on a education abroad trip to Ireland and Northern Ireland to learn how international conflict is addressed and the strategies used to bring about peace in conflicted societies.
+A donation at this level provides scholarships, allowing students who might not otherwise be able to participate in a Education Abroad program to do so.

 - $25,000 – The Center has two needs that an endowment at $25,000 would allow us to realize.
 The first is an endowment that would provide scholarships for graduate and undergraduate students wishing to enroll in the Certificate in Conflict and Dispute Resolution; a second need would be to provide a stable source of funding to support the Center’s public school programs in conflict management and to expand these programs beyond the Springfield R-12 District.